A Career Transition Checklist

 Finances.
 Career transitions may mean a period of unemployment or at the very least changes in income.
 These are very real considerations that influence whether a transition is possible, and how a transition could be planned for.

 Is a career transition feasible financially for me?
-Do I need to remain in my current work role/profession while looking for a new career direction?
+Do I need to remain in my current work role/profession while looking for opportunities?
 Can I be without work for several months, or even up to a year?
-Is it possible to go back to school or to re-train?
+Is it possible to go back to school or to retrain?

 Support and self-care.
-Support and self-care are key ingredients when navigating a career transition.
+Support and self-care are key ingredients when navigating any career transition.

 Do I have the support of family, friends, colleagues, mentors, career counsellors/coaches?
 Where can I reach out for conversation, support, and perspective?
 Am I practicing self-care, including taking time away from the transition process to experience other areas of my life, other skills, other personal interests, or responsibilities?
 How compassionate am I towards myself during this transition?
 How flexible am I when I do not accomplish that “to do list” regarding job searches?

-As you go through the reflective exercises in this sample checklist, what personal information emerges for you?
-What new perspectives emerge?
-How can you leverage this gathered information to create a series of attainable steps during your career transition?
+What new insights, thoughts, or ideas emerged as you worked through the reflective questions in this sample checklist?
+How can you leverage this gathered information to create a series of flexible yet attainable steps during your career transition?